bobbyowolabi/bobbyowolabi.github.io/_drafts/schedule-jekyll-posts-with-github.md

     * The actions/cache action is also optional, but should speed up deploy time by caching the site dependencies.

-1. Update page settings for published code to point to correct branch
+1. **Update page settings for published code to point to correct branch**

     Update Github Custom domain Property
     Likely will need to update this again if you change the branch.
 It will add a CNAME file in the new branch.

-1. Test it out by clicking the run button
+1. **Test it out by clicking the run button**

+1. **Future Date Your Next Post** <br/>
+Set the date of your next post to a future date and move on to the next one!

 ### Notes